323 Days on the Road

 Finally, we get over the surprise of seeing so much marine life, and finally stand up on our paddle boards!
 Wahoo!
 We feel super stable with this mix of calm water and nice wide boards.
 The inflatable aspect of the board gives it enough cushioning to be comfortable to kneel and stand on – no dead legs here!
 From there, we follow Porina who is taking us on a journey around Mauao.

 She gives us some advice along the way to make our paddle strokes faster and more effective, then in no time, we are both feeling super comfortable and confident on the water.
 As we start to paddle alongside the extinct volcano of Mauao, Porina tells us the Maori legend behind the mountain.
 Porina has a real skill for storytelling, telling us the tragic love story of Mauao – in Maori legends about features of New Zealand’s landscapes, there’s always a story of love either lost or found.

 We paddle further along the mountain fringed with crooked pohutukawa trees until we reach a rocky section to navigate over without getting our boards stuck.
 The rocks build up until they make up a small island surrounding Tangaroa, a statue of a Maori warrior facing the mouth of the harbour.
 Tangaroa is the God of the Ocean, and he is positioned in a challenging stance that you are likely to see at a powhiri – a Maori welcoming ceremony.

-Pristine beach at the bottom of the Mount
+The pristine beach at the bottom of The Mount

 Past Tangaroa is a pristine white-sand beach.
 Not a soul is here other than a seagull and a shag.
 Below us, the seabed is full of seashells seen so clearly through the water.
 It feels like we have been transported to paradise right now… Then we turn around to see a huge container ship coming into the harbour, dragging the water in its direction all the way from the beach!
 Ah!